rust-seq/charter/src/stack/values.md

 ## Correctness

-Most fundamentally, software in the `rust-seq` stack is designed to produce correct results or error with reasonable error messages when producing correct results is not possible.
-We collectively believe that bioinformatics tools today are fragile and all too often either (a) silently fail or (b) return unhelpful information when failures occur.
+Most fundamentally, software in the `rust-seq` stack is designed to produce correct results or to error with reasonable error messages when producing correct results is not possible.
+We collectively believe that bioinformatics tools today are unnecessarily fragile and all too often either (a) silently fail or (b) return unhelpful information when failures occur.
 Eliminating these modes of failure in omics development and analyses is one of the primary reasons the project was created.

 To that end, correctness should be considered the highest priority of crates in